-This report provides a summary of data for the regional children's REACH programs for the third quarter of fiscal year 2022.
+This report provides a summary of data for the regional children's REACH programs for the fourth quarter of fiscal year 2022.
 The statewide Children's REACH programs are functioning well and are actively serving children and families in crisis.
 As has been the case throughout the pandemic, the regional programs have continued to face many challenges due to COVID-19.
 Though there have been regional differences based on the level of outbreaks and percent positivity trends within regions, the programs have worked to maintain in-person responses as much as possible with the implementation of COVID-19 precautions.
-The children's out of home crisis prevention service had two admissions to the service this quarter, which is an increase over the last quarter when there were no referrals resulting in admission to the service.
+The children's out of home crisis prevention service had five referrals for service, with 3 of the referrals resulting in service.
+This service also had is first admission from Region 1 catchment area during this quarter.
 As noted in the introduction to this report, REACH Region I children's program was operated by Horizon Behavioral Health through the end of December 2021, and at the time of this report has transitioned to the Region I Regional Office that is located in Region 10 CSB.
 The transition and related staffing has impacted service provision; however, this program has made strides in replenishing staffing supply to address this in the upcoming quarter.